Peter-Moller/sp-server-report/README.md

 | `export PUBLICATION_URL="https://com.url.edu/path"`  | URL for the finished report (included in the email) |
 | `export STORAGE_POOL="STORAGE_POOL_1"`               | Given this, size and usage of the Storage Pool will be presented |

+### Error reporting

-Also, the file `sp_errors.txt` is required for the error report.
+The file `sp_errors.txt` is required for the error report.
 It consists of a number of rows with the following content:
 `Message Code` `|` `DISREGARD` or `VALID` `|` `Explanation` `|` `URL to IBM` `|` `URL to our own page regarding the error`
 Lines marked woth `DISREGARD` will be disregarded for presentation.
 I find it useful, however, to _know_ what I am disregarding.

+The script gets the contact name and email address for the nodes and creates a clickable email link with some basic information about the error that can easily be sent to the user.

 Also note that the IBM-links contain the text `SERVERVER`: it will be replaced with the actual version the server in question is running (such as `8.1.16`).

-Examples of two lines:
+Here are two example lines from `sp_errors.txt`:
 `ANR8601E|DISREGARD|During the SSL handshake, the certificate exchanged between the server and remote host XX was not validated||`
 `ANR2579E|VALID|Schedule 'SCHEDULE' in domain 'DOMAIN' for node XX failed (return code 12)|https://www.ibm.com/docs/en/spectrum-protect/SERVERVER?topic=list-anr0010w#ANR2579E|https://fileadmin.cs.lth.se/intern/backup/ANR2579E.html`